SC34 Electrical Safety

 •

-• 4.2.19 Electrical Authorising Engineers do not have authority to deviate from this Code.
+• 4.2.21 Authorising Engineers do not have authority to deviate from this Code.
 Where, exceptionally, they consider that it is appropriate to deviate from the Code temporarily; they must first obtain the agreement of the appropriate Director and SHE Group, and record the details and reasons in writing and complete a risk assessment.

-4.3 Electrical Authorised Persons shall:
+4.3 Authorised Persons shall:

 • 4.3.1 Be responsible for the practical implementation and operation of this SHE Code for the equipment for which they have been appointed to install, operate, test, work on or maintain etc.